Sustainability at PPCC

 At PPCC we understand the importance of social, economic and environmental sustainability to the Pikes Peak Region.
 Our approach to sustainability will engage students to increase community development throughout the college.
 PPCC will start with resource conservation, community outreach and sustainability curriculum.
 PPCC students have already shown a commitment to sustainability through a community garden, tree planting and the green fee.
 We will continue to provide a learning environment that builds understanding of sustainability and our impact on the local community.
 The Office of Sustainability will encourage students, faculty and staff to participate in developing a socially responsible institution and reduce our carbon footprint through various sustainability initiatives.

-I am a Colorado native and served in the U.S. Army and Army Reserves for over five years.
-After receiving an Honorable Discharge, I enrolled at the University of Northern Colorado (UNC) as a first generation non-traditional student and received a B.A. in Environmental and Sustainable Studies and a B.S. in Recreation, Tourism and Hospitality.
-In addition, I fell in love with my wife, Becca, and worked and volunteered for various student services across campus.
+Konrad Schlarbaum is a native of Colorado and served in the U.S. Army and Army Reserves for over five years.
+After receiving an honorable discharge, he enrolled at the University of Northern Colorado (UNC) as a veteran, first-generation, and non-traditional student and received a B.A. in environmental and sustainable studies and a B.S. in recreation, tourism and hospitality.
+In addition, Konrad fell in love with his wife, Rebecca, and has been married for three years.

 Konrad's most memorable experience was co-founding and presiding over UNC’s first green fund: Student Leadership for Environmental Action Fund (Student LEAF).
 Supported by a 250,000 dollar estimated annual student fee funded budget, the Student LEAF committee depended on relationships forged with students, staff, and faculty to purpose education initiatives and infrastructure projects that promoted resource efficiency and environmentally conscious lifestyles.

 Please feel free to contact Konrad with all things related to sustainability at email@example.com or phone at (719) 502-2342.